geopm/geopm/tutorial/agent/README.md

 adjust_platform():

-  If the utilization is out of bounds, the Agent uses the STDERR signal to print the value.
-Otherwise, it uses the STDOUT signal to print the current idle percent.
-Both controls will be written on every iteration of the control loop, but only one will be adjusted with a new value.
+  If the utilization is out of bounds, the Agent adjust the STDERR control to save the current idle percent to be printed.
+Otherwise, it uses the STDOUT control.
+Both controls will be written on every iteration of the control loop as long as do_write_batch() returns true, but only one will be adjusted with a new value.

+do_write_batch():

+  If the current idle percent is invalid (NaN), this method returns false to indicate to the runtime that nothing should be printed.
+  Otherwise it returns true and the value set up by adjust_platform() will be written to standard out or standard error.

 3. Samples
 ----------